 In many cities of Spain, people put on masks or even full costumes to celebrate in the streets.
 It is also a Spanish tradition to wear red underwear to attract love or yellow underwear to attract money for the new year.

 Finally, a food tradition in Spain is to have churros on the morning of January 1st, to start the new year.
 Nothing like churros with a hot chocolate to fill you with warmth for the year to come.

 The Wise Men

 Another major difference is the importance of Epiphany.
-In America, January 6th is not really a major holiday anymore, it mostly marks the end of the holidays and the return to the regular work routine.
-In Latin America, it is still a relatively important celebration, especially in Mexico, but nothing compared to Spain.
+It mostly marks the end of the holidays and the return to the regular work routine.
+In Latin America, it is a relatively important celebration, especially in Mexico, but nothing compared to Spain.

 Epiphany is the conclusion of the year-end celebrations.
 This Spanish celebration has a prelude that begins around December 30th when Santa Claus is replaced in many stores and shopping malls by Los Reyes Magos (The Wise Men) or the Cartero Real (Royal Mailman) who will receive letters from children to deliver them to the Wise Men.